-Here we endeavor to try to make the ENCODE resource as useful as possible for cancer research.
-We match the cell lines as best as possible with known cancers to better integrate relevant expression profiles and somatic mutations from known cohorts.
-Then, we show how we can develop methods to integrate comprehensive ENCODE signal tracks to calibrate an accurate background mutation rate (BMR) and provide this BMR as a resource.
+Here, we endeavor to make the ENCODE resource as useful as possible for cancer research.
+We optimally match the cell lines with known cancers to better integrate relevant expression profiles and somatic mutations from known cohorts.
+We then develop methods to integrate comprehensive ENCODE signal tracks to calibrate an accurate background mutation rate (BMR), which is then provided as a resource.
 This allows us to accurately find burdened regions in many cancers.
-Besides for each of the known cell lines we use the wealth of ENCODE assays to accurately determine non-coding elements, particularly enhancers, and regulatory networks involving transcription factors (TFs) and actually, to a lesser degree, RNA binding proteins (RBPs).
-We how these regulatory networks in a variety of ways, particularly as hierarchies with master regulators at top.
-Then, we are able to, for each of the regulators in the regulatory network, calculate a rewiring score that represents the degree to which these regulators change in the course of cancer.
-We have provided as a resource, for each of the main ENCODE cell lines then, a list of accurately determined enhancers, a list of burdened regions, the regulatory network for the TFs determined and the most rewired and changed TFs in this regulatory network.
+We use the wealth of ENCODE assays to accurately determine non-coding elements in each cell line (enhancers in particular).
+It also enables us to delineate regulatory networks involving transcription factors (TFs) and, to a lesser extent, RNA-binding proteins (RBPs).
+We represent these regulatory networks in a variety of ways, including hierarchical models, wherein master regulators occupy the top of the hierarchy.
+For each regulator in the network, we then calculate a rewiring score that represents the degree to which a regulator differs between normal and cancerous cells.

-These resources allow us to prioritize a few key elements as being associated with oncogenesis.
-On one hand some are large-scale elements such as TF and RBPs.
-Others are also smaller scale elements such as particular enhancers and even mutations in these.
-We validate a number of these prioritizations with small-scale studies such as involving luciferase assays or TF knockdowns, finding most of these prioritizations are in fact accurate.
+For each of the main ENCODE cell lines, our publically-disseminated resource consists of a list of accurately determined enhancers, a list of burdened regions, the regulatory TF network, as well as the most rewired TFs in this regulatory network.
+Collectively, these resources allow us to prioritize a few key elements as being associated with oncogenesis.
+Some of these are large-scale elements such as TFs and RBPs.
+Others are smaller in scale, including specific enhancers and even mutations within these enhancers.
+We evaluate our findings with small-scale studies, such as luciferase assays or TF knockdowns; most of the findings derived from our integrative analyses are experimentally validated.

-Comprehensive functional characterization data in ENCODE
+Data for comprehensive functional characterization in ENCODE

-Efforts of the ENCODE project has led to a surge in functional annotation data of the human genome, from transcription level to chromatin and nuclear organization level.
-Since over XXX percent of the cell lines provided by ENCODE are cancer cell lines, the raw data from ENCODE may serve as an invaluable resource for cancer research (see table S1).
-Here we created a comprehensive list of raw datasets (Figure 1A) from ENCODE to interpret cancer genomes.
-In addition to the raw data being highly relevant to cancer, ENCODE annotations also demonstrates great breadth, expanding genomic insight from only the coding region to over xxx percent of the noncoding annotated regions of the genome (Table S2).
-This significant increase in data provided by ENCODE could benefit functional interpretation in cancer.
+From the levels of transcription to chromatin and nuclear organization, the ENCODE Project has provided a surge in functional annotation data across the human genome.
+Since more than XXX% of the cell lines provided by ENCODE are cancer cell lines, the raw data from ENCODE may serve as an invaluable resource for cancer research (see table S1).
+Here, we create a comprehensive list of raw datasets (Figure 1A) from ENCODE to interpret cancer genomes.
+In addition to the raw data being highly relevant to cancer, ENCODE annotations also have great breadth, expanding genomic insight from only the coding region to over xxx% of the annotated noncoding regions of the genome (Table S2).
+As such, this significant increase in data may greatly benefit the functional interpretation of cancer genomes.

-Despite the comprehensive catalog of functional characterization assays in ENCODE, it is still challenging to conveniently integrate its data into cancer research for three reasons.
-First, cancer is such a heterogeneous disease that it is necessary to use data from optimally matched cell lines.
-However, ENCODE is imperfect for such analysis.
-We observe there is only loosely matched tumor-normal pairs for some cancer types, and most cell lines may lack data from a certain experimental assays (Fig 1A).
-Therefore, it is necessary to create biologically relevant tumor-normal pairs and develop appropriate algorithms to learn from data with suboptimal matching.
-The second issue arises due to the heterogeneous nature of the raw data from various experimental assays.
-It requires rigorous de-duplication, unified processing, and proper normalization before accurate large-scale integration can be achieved.
-Lastly, the noncoding annotations in ENCODE, such as TF binding sites and enhancers, are provided as standalone regions in the genome and lack in linkage to protein-coding genes.
-Hence, direct mutation function interpretation still remains elusive.
+Despite the comprehensive catalog of functional characterization assays in ENCODE, integrating its associated data into cancer research remains challenging for three main reasons.
+First, cancer is such a heterogeneous disease that it is necessary to use data from optimally-matched cell lines.
+ENCODE is imperfect for such analysis.
+We observe that there are only loosely matched tumor-normal pairs for some cancer types, and most cell lines lack data from certain experimental assays (Fig 1A).
+Therefore, it is necessary to create biologically relevant tumor-normal pairs, as well as to develop appropriate algorithms to learn from this suboptimally matched data.
+The second challenge arises as a result of the heterogeneous nature of the raw data from various experimental assays.
+The data must undergo rigorous de-duplication, unified processing, and proper normalization before accurate large-scale integration can be achieved.
+Lastly, the noncoding annotations in ENCODE, such as TF binding sites and enhancers, are provided as stand-alone regions in the genome, and thus lack clear direct linkages to protein-coding genes.
+Hence, direct interpretation of the functional impacts of mutations remains elusive.